 Microsoft Visual Studio™ and GNU C++ compilers are supported.
 The version of the compiler should be the same as used by your FIX Antenna™ C++ package.

-- Unpack and place the “QFAdaptor” folder with FIX Antenna™ QF adaptor into the FIX Antenna™ installation at "\B2BITS\FIX Antenna C++\v126.96.36.199".
-The version number may be different.
+- Unpack and place the “QFAdaptor” folder with FIX Antenna™ QF adaptor into the FIX Antenna™ installation at "\B2BITS\FIX Antenna C++\<version>".

 Sample Project - Windows